Michalak-Bartosz/Programming-Note/docs/java/jdk/java-se-8-lts/features/language/002_effectively-final-variables.md

+---
+tags:
+  - Java
+  - Java 8
+  - Effectively Final
+  - Variables
+---

-# 1. <ins>Effectively Final Variables</ins>
+# 1. Effectively Final Variables

 It allows us to not write the *final* modifier for variables, fields, and parameters that are effectively treated and used like final ones.

-The main purpose of _effectively final_ variables is to enable lambdas ([Lambda Expressions](lambda-expressions.md)) to use local variables that are not explicitly declared _final_([Final Modifier](final-modifier.md)).
-However, **the Java compiler won’t perform static code optimization for effectively final variables the way it does for final variables!**
+The main purpose of _effectively final_ variables is to enable lambdas ([Lambda Expressions](003_lambda-expressions.md)) to use local variables that are not explicitly declared _final_([Final Modifier](../../../../other-subjects/modifiers-descriptions/001_final-modifier.md)).
+However, **the Java compiler won't perform static code optimization for effectively final variables the way it does for final variables!**

-## 1.1. <ins>Origin</ins>
+## 1.1.
+Origin
 In simple terms, **objects or primitive values are _effectively final_ if we do not change their values after initialization**.
 In the case of objects, if we do not change the reference of an object, then it is effectively final — even if a change occurs in the state of the referenced object.

-Prior to it's introduction, we could not use a *non-final* local variable in an [Anonymous Classes](anonymous-classes.md).
-We still cannot use variables that have more than one value assigned to them inside [Anonymous Classes](anonymous-classes.md), inner classes, and lambda expressions.
+Prior to it's introduction, we could not use a *non-final* local variable in an [Anonymous Classes](../../../../other-subjects/002_anonymous-classes.md).
+We still cannot use variables that have more than one value assigned to them inside [Anonymous Classes](../../../../other-subjects/002_anonymous-classes.md), inner classes, and lambda expressions.
 The introduction of this feature allows us to not have to use the final modifier on variables that are effectively final, saving us a few keystrokes.

-[Anonymous Classes](anonymous-classes.md) are inner classes, and they cannot access non-final or non-effectively-final variables or mutate them in their enclosing scopes as specified by [JLS 8.1.3](https://docs.oracle.com/javase/specs/jls/se8/html/jls-8.html#jls-8.1.3).
-The same limitation applies to lambda expressions ([Lambda Expressions](lambda-expressions.md)), as having access can potentially produce concurrency issues.
+[Anonymous Classes](../../../../other-subjects/002_anonymous-classes.md) are inner classes, and they cannot access non-final or non-effectively-final variables or mutate them in their enclosing scopes as specified by [JLS 8.1.3](https://docs.oracle.com/javase/specs/jls/se8/html/jls-8.1.3).
+The same limitation applies to lambda expressions ([Lambda Expressions](003_lambda-expressions.md)), as having access can potentially produce concurrency issues.

-# 1.2. <ins>Final vs Effectively Final</ins>
+# 1.2.
+Final vs Effectively Final
 The simplest way to understand whether a _final_ variable is _effectively final_ is to think whether removing the _final_ keyword would allow the code to compile and run.
 * **Example:**
 ```java